MayarAlaa/LinearSystemEquationSolverApp/README.md

 Note that our project is not completely accurate in solving but we hope to further improve it in the future.

-This project is our participation in the 1st Computer Vision Competition held at Ain Shams University .
+This project is our participation in the 1st Computer Vision Competition held at Ain Shams University.